 Tool use is a technique which allows developers to connect Cohere’s Command R family of models to external tools like search engines, APIs, functions, databases, etc.

-Tool use enables a richer set of behaviors by leveraging data stored in tools, taking actions through APIs, interacting with a vector database, querying a search engine, etc.
+This opens up a richer set of behaviors by leveraging data stored in tools, taking actions through APIs, interacting with a vector database, querying a search engine, etc., and is particularly valuable for enterprise developers, since a lot of enterprise data lives in external sources.

 Check out this notebook for worked-out examples.